How much homeowners insurance do I need?

 Know the difference between actual value and replacement cost

-Consider local building costs
+Research local building costs

-Consider how you use your house and who uses it
+Consider how you use your home

 Research rental rates in your area

-Protect your personal belongings
+Take stock of your personal belongings

 - Name and description of items